javaplus/DockerDojo/labs/build_java.md

 ## Build a Java SpringBoot Application

-For this exercise, we will be creating a Dockerfile for a SpringBoot app that can be found in this repo: **TO BE ADDED**
+For this exercise, we will be creating a Dockerfile for a simple SpringBoot app that exposes a simple Rest API.
+This is the same application you ran when using the javaplus/cloud-app-demo image earlier.
+However, this time you will be building the image yourself.
+You will use the built application code to add to an image that will allow the application to run.
+We will provide you with a link to the jar file.
+If intersted, the source code can be found in this repo: https://github.com/javaplus/CloudAppsDemo.

-This app should be familar as it was used during the Developer Mindset and Java Tooling pre-requisite class.
+Before we get started, read through the general advice for considerations when building a Docker image.

 #### General Advice for Dockerizing an Application
 To Dockerize any application, it's critical to understand the requirements to run the app.